 Joseph Fanduzz is a proven Knoxville drug trafficking defense lawyer who can build a high-caliber defense on your behalf.
 We understand the stakes involved in your drug accusations and will work tirelessly to mitigate the potential consequences of a conviction such as negotiating for reduced or dismissed penalties.
 As a premier trial lawyer, Attorney Fanduzz will leverage his extensive insight into the law to help you overcome your accusations.

 You can count on us to guide you through this difficult time every step of the way.
-Schedule a free consultation with our Knoxville drug trafficking defense attorney by calling (865) 896-9971 today!
+Learn more about Tennessee drug laws and penalties by scheduling a free consultation with our Knoxville drug trafficking defense attorney.
+Call (865) 896-9971 today!